LWAYVE/android-sdk/README.md

 ```

 ### Initialize the LWAYVE and ProxSee SDKs
-The next step is to initialize (launch) both the LWAYVE SDK and the ProxSee SDK.
+The next step is to initialize both the LWAYVE SDK and the ProxSee SDK.

 #### Initialize the LWAYVE SDK
-Add the following code to your mobile application's initialization process (e.g., Application.onCreate()).
+Add the following code to your Application class' initialization process (e.g., Application.onCreate()).

 **Parameters**